Comparing visits to the DMZ from North & South Korea

-Instead it declared a truce, one that is still in place today.
-That truce has never been replaced with an official end to the conflict, and technically both sides remain at war.
+Instead, the armistice declared a truce, one that is still in place today.
+That truce has never been replaced with an official end to the fighting, and technically both countries remain at war.

 The 160 mile long border between North and South Korea would become the focal point for the animosity and mistrust that would remain between the new nations for the next six decades.